-The information in the application is reasonable and adequately demonstrates that any enhanced competition in the service area includes a positive impact on the costeffectiveness, quality, and access to the proposed services.
-This determination is based on the information in the application and the following analysis:
+The information provided by the applicant in the sections referenced above is reasonable and adequately demonstrates that any enhanced competition in the service area includes a positive impact on the cost-effectiveness, quality, and access to the proposed services.
+This determination is based on the information in the application, and the following analysis:

-- The applicant adequately demonstrates the need for the project and that it is a costeffective alternative.
-The discussions regarding the analysis of need and alternatives found in Criteria (3) and (4), respectively, are incorporated herein by reference. - The applicant adequately demonstrates it will provide quality services.
-The discussion regarding quality found in Criteria (1) and (20) is incorporated herein by reference. - The applicant demonstrates that it will provide adequate access to medically underserved populations.
-The discussion regarding access found in Criteria (1), (3), and (13) is incorporated herein by reference.
+- The applicant adequately demonstrates the need for the proposed project and that it is an effective alternative.
+The discussions regarding analysis of need and alternatives found in Criteria (3) and (4), respectively, are incorporated herein by reference. - The applicant adequately demonstrates that WDC will continue to provide quality dialysis services.
+The discussions regarding quality found in Criteria (1) and (20) are incorporated herein by reference. - The applicant demonstrates that WDC will continue to provide adequate access to medically underserved populations.
+The discussions regarding access found in Criteria (1), (3), and (13) are incorporated herein by reference.